pnp/cli-microsoft365/docs/docs/cmd/spo/customaction/customaction-get.md

 ## Remarks

-If the command finds multiple user custom actions with the specified `title` or `clientSideComponentId`, it will prompt you to disambiguate which user custom action it should use, listing the discovered IDs.
+If the command finds multiple user custom actions with the specified `title` or `clientSideComponentId`, it will prompt you to disambiguate which user custom action it should get, listing the discovered IDs.

 ## Examples